Accessibility at the Gardner

 Visitor Services and Security staff, identified by their staff ID badges, can assist with questions about accessibility resources while you are here.

-The Museum offers a limited number of wheelchairs, rollators, and canes for use, free of charge, on a first-come, first-served basis.
-Please inquire at the admission desk.
-Motorized wheelchairs are permitted but may not fit through all doorways.
+We have a limited number of wheelchairs, rollators, and canes for use—free of charge—on a first come, first served basis.
+Please inquire at the Admissions desk.
+Motorized wheelchairs are permitted, but may not fit through all doorways.

 Service animals are welcome in the Museum.